bezmoradi/tutorials/go/17-concurrency.md

 Hi Delayed call
 ```

--   As seen above, the order of the output mismatches the order of function calls and the reason is that all those goroutines are executed in parallel and the output matches with the time those function invocations are done; in other words, there is possibility that the `greet()` function call with `Last call` finished way sooner than the function call with the `First call` input that's why that result set will be shown first
+**Note on output order**: The order of the output doesn't match the order of function calls.
+This is because all those goroutines execute concurrently, and the output reflects the completion order.
+The `greet()` function call with `Last call` might finish way sooner than the one with `First call` because goroutines are scheduled independently.

--   As a rule of thumb, if you use the same channel for multiple goroutines, you must wait for as many flags as you have goroutines
+**Rule of thumb**: If you use the same channel for multiple goroutines, you must wait for as many values as you have goroutines.

--   As this way of handling goroutines is not scalable and also error-prone (because you might forget to match the number of flags with the number of goroutines), there is an alternative approach as follows:
+**Problem with this approach**: This way of handling goroutines is not scalable and is error-prone because you might forget to match the number of receives with the number of goroutines.
+There are better alternatives:

 ```go
 func main() {